RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 After settlement Reality Check will preserve information about the ``content_hash``, ``arbitrator``, ``timeout``, ``finalization_ts`` (finalization timestamp) and highest-posted ``bond``.
 Contracts can either check this information directly or pass their requirements to ``getFinalAnswerIfMatches()``.

-We also provide a wrapper contract that will allow contracts to request an answer meeting its conditions.
-This allows consumer contracts to send a request and receive a callback, sent by an arbitrary user in return for a fee, on a similar model to the Ethereum Alarm Clock.